timothylwarren/bds311-sp21/lecture_notes/lec_wk04.md

 - Discussion of homework
 - [Inferential Thinking textbook](https://inferentialthinking.com/chapters/09/Randomness.html)

+- **Modeling a random process<br>
+    *Review coin flipping problem from end of last class*<br>
-- **Modeling a random process: What is the chance a once in a lifetime event will happen in your lifetime?**
+    *What is the chance a once in a lifetime event will happen in your lifetime?*
     Comparison of simulation-based method and exact distribution

 - **Testing whether experimentally observed data adheres to a specific random process**<br>